nicholasjorge/transactions/README.md

 ####Microservice 2 (persistence-service):
 - GET locahost:8000/persistence/report -> returns the required report for the transactions: grouped by IBAN, counting the transactions, and grouping them based on the type and cnp of the client, summing the amount per client, per type.

 The data is persisted into a H2 in-memory db, which can be accessed usign the /h2-console endpoint.
+(JDBC URL: jdbc:h2:mem:testdb)

 ##### Accessing the services via the api-gateway
 - localhost:8765/transaction-service/api/transactions, POST with the above structure